ersc-docs/ersc-docs.github.io/pages/faq.md

 >7.
 Continue seamless coop normally
 >
 >
-> You could alternatively use the debug tool and warp yourself to Divine Gate Front Staircase
+> You could alternatively use the [Debug Tool](https://github.com/Nordgaren/Elden-Ring-Debug-Tool/releases) and warp yourself to `Divine Gate Front Staircase`.
 >
-> But as always when things like this is done.
-Make a back up before hand.
+> But as always when doing things like this.
+Make a backup before hand.
 </details>

 <details markdown="block">